 - What is your current age?
 (Narrow range)

-2. Related to race and ethnicity: Race and ethnicity are two distinct parameters that need to be mentioned separately to get customer inputs.
-Race refers to characteristics of physical appearance while ethnicity refers to cultures, historical roots and also geography.
+These two are distinct parameters that need to be mentioned separately to get customer feedback.
+Race refers to physical appearance, while ethnicity refers to cultures, historical roots, and also geography.

 - What would best describe you?